sudosoph/docs/content/platform/support/_index.md

 ---

-[section.io] provides free online support and paid support options.
+[section.io] provides paid support options.
 You choose the level of support which suits your needs.

 ## Support Plans

-1. Basic - [section.io] supports platform availability and functionality in business hours.
-2. Enterprise - for teams needing immediate, 24x7 platform support.
+1. Enterprise - for teams needing immediate, 24x7 platform support.
-3. Managed Service - For development teams who would prefer [section.io]'s engineers to manage their content delivery solution and handle the reverse proxy configuration.
+2. Managed Service - For development teams who would prefer [section.io]'s engineers to manage their content delivery solution and handle the reverse proxy configuration.

 | Support Item               | Enterprise                    | Managed Service    |